Master of Music

 The college also offers a master of music education degree/certification with K-12 teaching for students who have completed an undergraduate degree in music, but in a major area other than music education.
 Course work leads to a master’s degree and a Colorado K-12 music teaching license.
 The entire program requires a minimum of 71 credit hours.

-The following degree plans are available for the Master of Music Education degree:
+The following degree plans are available for the Master of Music Education degree.
+Please see the degree plans, advising checklists, and sample advising checklists with example course loads.

 Doctor of Musical Arts